cjhgo/PowerGraph/README.md

 # GraphLab PowerGraph v2.2

 ## UPDATE
+compile mpi from dist, insulate user from the system mpi add correponding changes to the cmakelists file

+change configure to use local cmake.tar.gz in case downloading from network is not supported and the cmake verison of system is lower than cmake_minimum_required. cp dist/cmake.tar.gz to deps when configure.

 add dependent file to dist folder change cmakelists.txt to download file from dist folder then the project can be  compiled offline